Cruel, Cruel Love

-Cruel, Cruel Love is a 1914 American comedy silent film made at the Keystone Studios and starring Charlie Chaplin.
+Cruel, Cruel Love is a 1914 American comedy short silent film made at the Keystone Studios and starring Charlie Chaplin.

 Plot

 Chaplin plays a character quite different from the Little Tramp for which he would become famous.
 In this short Keystone film, Chaplin is instead a rich, upper-class gentleman (Lord Helpus) whose romance is endangered when his girlfriend (played by Minta Durfee) sees him being embraced by her maid and jumps to the wrong conclusion.
 She angrily sends Lord Helpus away, saying she never wants to see him again.
 Distraught, when Lord Helpus arrives home he is determined to end his life.
 He swallows what he thinks is a glass of poison and envisions himself being tortured in Hell.
 Not long afterward, the girlfriend's gardener and maid explain to Minta that Lord Helpus was not flirting at all.
-Minta quickly sends a note of apology to Lord Helpus. upon reading it, Lord Helpus flies into a panic and summons an ambulance to help him before he dies from the fatal dose of poison.
+Minta quickly sends a note of apology to Lord Helpus, upon reading it, Lord Helpus flies into a panic and summons an ambulance to help him before he dies from the fatal dose of poison.
 There is no danger of Lord Helpus expiring: His butler had stealthily switched the liquid in the glass to harmless water.

 Chaplin's romantic interest in this film, Minta Durfee, was the wife of fellow Keystone actor Roscoe "Fatty" Arbuckle.